erickweil/TempleOS-Stuff/README.md

 Data is chunked in slices and the python script waits a ACK to continue. that way processing can delay a lot and yet no data will be lost.

-* HTTP protocol, HTML Parsing and display
+* HTTP protocol, HTML Parsing and display, 'KC Browser'

-(depends on a way to access the internet, so depends on COM) "::/Home/Net/Http.HC", "::/Home/Net/HtmlParser.HC", "::/Home/Net/KCBrowser.HC"
+(depends on a way to access the internet, so depends on COM) "::/Home/Net/Http.HC", "::/Home/Net/HtmlParser.HC", "::/Home/Net/HtmlFunctions.HC", "::/Home/Net/KCBrowser.HC"

 (Also because errors, it also depends on Custom Memory, unless you rename every CMCAlloc to CAlloc and CMFree to Free).

 You can basically use the internet.
 Don't work very well.

+All you need to do is to include the KC Browser file (After ADAM Including CustomMemory and setting up COM Communication).

 * Custom Memory